 M370 is our must popular white burning clay.
 M370 is semi-vitreous (it is somewhat porous at cone 5-7).
 Compared to similar competitor bodies, M370 is whiter (because it uses more kaolines and less ball clays).
 It is white enough that the powder is a good base for slips and engobes.

-Since M370 is less vitreous than a zero-porosity porcelain it does not require as much feldspar in the recipe.
-This enables us to maximize the clay content and create a body of greater plasticity.
-Of course, since M370 is still a fine grained plastic body good drying practice is necessary (make sure pieces dry evenly across their cross section).
+Since M370 is less vitreous than a zero-porosity porcelain it does not require as much feldspar in the recipe (enabling us to maximize the clay content for greater plasticity).
+Of course, since M370 is still a fine grained plastic body, good drying practice is necessary (make sure pieces dry evenly across their cross section).
 If you need to attach elements (i.e. handles), use slip (not water) and apply as much pressure as possible during the joining process.

 M370 is semi-vitreous at cone 6 (having about 1% porosity).
 Because we target this degree of density, M370 fires whiter and is tolerant of over-firing (having less tendency to bloat, stick to shelves, and glue lids to lips of ware).
 However, on second fix-up firings, it can bloat if fired above cone 6 (do not trust electronic controllers, verify with cones).